jsupino/StarWarsScriptProject/README.md

 - Create an interactive Python file.
 The user will download the Star Wars Episode V file off of Kaggle.
 The program will ask the user to input the file name.
 Then the program will ask the user to input a character name.
 Whichever character name is inputted, the user will retreieve all the lines for that specific character.

-      Follow the instructions on the Interactive_SW.py file.
+      Follow the instructions on the Interactive Star Wars.py file.

 Install required packages: